Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth - NewsBreak

 “Why wouldn’t every member of Congress be here?”
 Good asked.

-The post Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth appeared first on Louisiana Illuminator .
+The post Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth appeared first on Nebraska Examiner .

 Comments / 0